Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 B. Technical considerations

 Another technical consideration concerns monitoring the condition of reefers and their cargoes.
 A variety of sensors are included in the new generation of smart reefers monitoring temperature and humidity conditions and using the cooling plant more efficiently.
-This enables to improve the reliability of temperature control and extend the autonomy of the reefer.
+This enables improvement of the reliability of temperature control and extends the autonomy of the reefer.
 Still, vessel crews and terminal personnel need to physically monitor reefer conditions, which is time-consuming and subject to errors.
-An emerging trend and standard involve equipping reefers with remote management systems to monitor the temperature and humidity, which are conventional data points and locations.
+An emerging trend and standard involve equipping reefers with remote management systems to monitor the temperature and humidity.
 These units are equipped with a GPS and a wireless communication device on the reefer controller unit to provide regular updates to a ship’s onboard information systems to assess any issue that could occur along the cold chain.
 Thus, the reefer becomes a component of the Internet of Things (IoT), allowing it to be queried and monitored at any given time and location.

 3. Reefer Terminal Facilities